erorus/casc/README.md

 This tool is still in development, though most of the basic stuff is complete.
 It should be able to extract most files from both local and remote CASC sources.

+Command line options and default functionality may change in later versions.

 Major parts that are still unfinished or untested:
 * Encrypted files
 * Anything referenced in table B and the string block in Encoding